-We also offer FDA-approved Premium Smart Lenses that can further improve your results.
-These include: Tecnis and ReSTOR multifocal lenses; Crystalens accommodating intraocular lens; TRULIGN Crystalens Toric, STAAR Toric and AcrySof IQ Toric intraocular lenses; and the Nanoflex intraocular lens for “Blended Vision,” where one eye is set to read at a distance and the other eye is set at near.
+We offer several FDA-approved Premium Smart Lenses that can further improve your results.
+These include: the enVista ultraviolet light absorbing lens; Tecnis and ReSTOR multifocal lenses; Crystalens accommodating intraocular lens; TRULIGN Crystalens Toric, STAAR Toric and AcrySof IQ Toric intraocular lenses; and the PanOptix trifocal lens.
 Read More

 Our cataract patients see clearly just days after surgery and years after that with far less dependency on glasses.
 It all starts with a thorough cataract evaluation.
 This is where we help you decide if you should have the surgery, discuss your surgery and lens options, and tell you everything you need to know.
 Most importantly, we make sure you’re entirely comfortable long before anything is done.